Holes (novel): Film

 In 2003, Walt Disney Pictures released a film version of Holes, which was directed by Andrew Davis and written by Louis Sachar; the latter also has a cameo in the film.

 Television

 In April 2005, Walden Media entered into a co-production deal with The Hatchery to produce a television adaption of Holes that would function as an extension to the 2003 film.
 The project never materialized.

 In April 2023, producer Mike Medavoy told Collider that Disney might be considering adapting Holes as a television series, adding, "I think it's a tribute to the material and a tribute to the people who made it."
 On January 7, 2025, it was announced that Disney+ had ordered a pilot for a female-lead Holes television series, with Alina Mankin writing and Liz Pheng serving as showrunner.
-Jac Schaeffer will direct the pilot.
-On April 22, 2025, it was announced Greg Kinnear, Aidy Bryant and Shay Rudolph would star in the series.
+Jac Schaeffer directed the pilot.
+On April 22, 2025, it was announced that Greg Kinnear, Aidy Bryant and Shay Rudolph were cast for the pilot.
+On December 12, 2025, it was reported that Disney+ decided to not move forward with the pilot.